 Note I said “invest”, not “spend”.
 If you do it properly then you should get your money back, plus a profit.
 If you aren’t confident enough to invest a small sum to kick start things then perhaps you aren’t ready yet to make the leap.
-Of course, once you start earning money you can then re-invest in more promotion and advertising, generating more business.
+Of course, once you start earning money you can then re-invest it in more promotion and advertising, generating more business.

-Firstly, marketing does not mean advertising, but advertising does fall under the banner of advertising.
+Firstly, marketing does not mean advertising, but advertising does fall under the banner of marketing.
 Basically, marketing covers all the ways that you can communicate your message to a potential client.
 This can happen in a variety of ways (known as “touches”) and it can often take a few touches before the potential client becomes a customer.
 This comes back to why your branding must be consistent over all mediums.